 The first criteria for exempt status is that exempt employees must be salary instead of hourly workers.
 However, being salaried does not necessarily mean an employee is exempt.
 There are many nonexempt workers who receive a salary rather than hourly pay.

 Minimum salary requirements for exempt employees

-Employees must earn a salary of at least $23,660 per year, which is $455 per week, to be exempt from overtime pay.
+Due to a DOL new overtime rule, employees must earn a salary of at least $35,568 per year, which is $684 per week, to be exempt from overtime pay (beginning January 2020).

-One criteria for exempt status for employees is having high-level responsibilities.
-These job duties have specific responsibilities which qualify them for exemption.
+One criterion for exempt status for employees is having high-level responsibilities.
+These job duties have specific responsibilities that qualify them for exemption.
 There are three main categories that exempt job duties are divided into.